 Even though when they cut on their faucets, Sean, some of the water still was coming out smelling funny.

-Some of it's still coming out brown.
+Some of it was still coming out brown.

-There are children that still show high levels of lead in their in their bodies and you know the president was really concerned about this.
+There are children that still show high levels of lead in their bodies.

 So he invited the mayor of Flint down to Detroit.